This tiny tester uses two transistors which resembles tiny switches to check the wires quality.

 where,

-- The voltage of the battery is 3V V source.
+- The voltage of the battery is 3V Vsource.

 - The base emitter voltage VBE of the BC547 transistor is commonly measured at 0.7V.

-- IB is the intended base current.
+- IB is the required base current.

-You may estimate that the base current IB should be around one tenth of the LED current in order to operate the LED correctly.
+One can estimate that the base current IB should be around one tenth of the LED current in order to operate the LED correctly.

 Note: